brianpkho/mjpeg_streamer/README.md

 # MJEP Streamer

 A simple MJPEG streamer created by Flask.
+The goal of this is to create a MJPEG Streamer for Octoprint to allow a laptop to monitor 3d-printing.

 # Installation